teganbroderick/random_artifact/README.md

 # A Random Artifact
 This app shares information about random artifacts from the [Victoria and Albert Museum](https://www.vam.ac.uk).
-A user can view information in a web browser, or text a phone number to recieve information via sms.
+A user can view information in a web browser, or text a phone number to receive information via sms.

 ## Tech Stack
 Ruby, Ruby on Rails, HTML, CSS, Bootstrap <br>